raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 ---
 ### Hardware

-+ Raspberry Pi X with a header
++ Raspberry Pi Pico with soldered headers
-+ A computer that can run the Thonny editor and program the Raspberry Pi X, currently Raspberry Pi, Linux and Mac are supported.
-Windows coming soon.
++ A computer that can run the Thonny editor and program the Raspberry Pi Pico.
 + A micro USB cable
-+ Optionally, a selection of electronics components such as:  a momentary button or switch, an LED with appropriate resistor, a light-sensitive resistor or potentiometer.
++ Optionally, a selection of electronics components such as: a button, an LED with appropriate resistor and a potentiometer.
 + Optionally, a breadboard and M-F jumper leads for connecting additional components.
-+ Optionally, an external power source <mark>Include the recommended power options</mark>
++ Optionally, an external 5V microUSB power source

 ### Software

 The project will guide you through the installation of:

-+ MicroPython firmware for Raspberry Pi X
++ MicroPython firmware for Raspberry Pi Pico
 + The Thonny Python editor

 --- /collapse ---